 APPLICABILITY

 These rules and regulations apply to all buildings and life safety systems subject to the oversight of the Colorado Department of Public Safety, Division of Fire Prevention and Control and persons conducting Fire and Life Safety and Building Code plan reviews and inspections on behalf of the Division pursuant to the provisions of C.R.S.
-44-30-515, C.R.S.
+Sections 44-30-515, C.R.S.
 24-4-103, C.R.S.
-24-33.5-2003 and 2008, and C.R.S.
-Title 24

-Article 33.5 Part 12.
+24-33.5-2003 and 2008, C.R.S. and C.R.S.
+Title 24, Article 33.5, Part 12.
+Article 33.5, Part 12.

 ARTICLE 1 - AUTHORITY TO ADOPT RULES AND REGULATIONS

-The Director of the Division of Fire Prevention and Control is authorized by the provisions of section 24-33.5-1203.5, C.R.S., to promulgate rules in order to carry out the duties of the Division of Fire Prevention and Control.
+The Director of the Division of Fire Prevention and Control is authorized by the provisions of sSection 24-33.5-1203.5, C.R.S., to promulgate rules in order to carry out the duties of the Division of Fire Prevention and Control.

 Statutory Authority to Adopt Codes and Standards